stiegerb/TopMassSecVtx/README.md

 ### Producing systematics plots and mass scans

 ```
+./scripts/makeSVLSystPlots.py treedir/
-./scripts/makeSVLControlPlots.py treedir/
+./scripts/makeSVLMassHistos.py treedir/
 ```
 Will run the plots and put them in svlplots/ by default.
-Also produces a histos.root file to be used for the further analysis.
 Also saves the histograms in a cachefile.
 To rerun only the plotting part, run with -c option.

 ------------------------------------------------------